digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 fields <https://www.typescriptlang.org/docs/handbook/2/objects.html#excess-property-checks>`__
 via ``as``.

-Following is a list of places where automatic data upgrades occur:
+Automatic data upgrades occur in the following places:

 **Submissions to the Ledger API**